TheMR-777/TheMR-777/cv-study.md

 **Position:** .NET Developer
 **Duration:** June 2023 - Present
 - **Responsibilities:**
-  - Implementing cryptography and security measures in systems using C# and C++
+  - Implementing cryptography and security measures in systems using  and C++
   - Integration and maintenance of payout partner APIs ensuring secure transactions
-  - Development and maintenance of a feature-rich Employee Monitoring Suite
+  - Development and maintenance of a featureful Employee Monitoring Suite
   - Modernizing and optimizing legacy systems using .NET 8 and AvaloniaUI
 - **Achievements:**
   - Implemented a two-layer encryption system (RSA & AES with HMAC) for the Punjab National Bank API
   - Crafted an Employee Monitoring Suite enhancing productivity (details in the Projects section)
-  - Developed a real-time dashboard in .NET 8 with Blazor for the SLA system
+  - Developed a real-time dashboard and backoffice in .NET 9 with Blazor for the monitoring
-  - Modernized existing monitoring tools using .NET 8 and AvaloniaUI
+  - Modernized existing monitoring tools using .NET 9 and AvaloniaUI
   - Introduced GraphQL APIs for streamlined development processes
+  - JWT Management and Configuration for the Payout Partners in the APIs

 ### TeqHolic
 **Position:** Intern